AMC Javelin: Mexico

 Vehículos Automotores Mexicanos (VAM) assembled Javelins in Mexico under license and partial ownership (40% equity share) by AMC from 1968 through 1973.
 The VAM versions were equipped with different, locally made components, trim, and interiors compared to the equivalent AMC-made models.
-The Mexican built Javelins came in only one version and had more standard equipment compared to U.S. and Canadian models.
+The Mexican-built Javelins came in only one version.
+They had more standard equipment compared to U.S. and Canadian models.
 The Javelin was the first VAM model not to carry the Rambler name for Mexico, AMC's case being the Marlin and Ambassador models in 1966.

 1968

-The Javelin was not introduced in Mexico by VAM until 1 April 1968, making the model a "1968 and half" similar to the February 1968 debut of the two-seat AMX.
+The Javelin was not introduced in Mexico by VAM until 1 April 1968, making the model a "1968 and a half" similar to the February 1968 debut of the two-seat AMX.
 The Javelin represented the third line within VAM's product mix for the first time and the first regular production high-end sports-oriented model.
-It would eventually become the only AMC muscle car to be available in Mexico.
+It would eventually become the only AMC muscle car marketed in Mexico.
 Other AMC muscle cars were equivalents built by VAM or as special editions, such as the 1979 American 06/S taking the place of the 1971 Hornet SC/360, the 1972 Classic Brougham hardtop taking the place of the 1970 Rebel Machine, and the 1971 Matador Machine plus the 1969 Shelby Rambler Go Pack the place of the 1969 Hurst SC/Rambler.
-The Javelin introduced many firsts for VAM, such as a standard four-speed manual transmission and the option for the first time in a regular production model of a three-speed automatic transmission.
-These were the only transmissions available in the Javelin and only with floor-mounted shifters, just as on the two-seater AMX.
-Cars with the automatic included a center console with a locking compartment, as well as power drum brakes at no extra cost.
+The Javelin introduced many firsts for VAM, such as a standard four-speed manual transmission and the option for the first time in a regular production model of a three-speed automatic transmission from the factory.
+These transmissions were the only types available in the Javelin, and all came with floor-mounted shifters, just like the two-seater AMX.
+Cars with the automatic included a center console with a locking compartment and power drum brakes at no extra cost.

 The 1968 VAM Javelin featured the 155 hp, 8.5:1 compression ratio 232 CID I6 engine with a two-barrel Carter WCD carburetor, a 3.54:1 rear differential gear ratio, 12-inch heavy-duty clutch, manual four-wheel drum brakes, quick-ratio manual steering, electric wipers, electric washers, 8,000 RPM tachometer, 200 km/h speedometer, AM radio, cigarette lighter, front ashtray, locking glove box, courtesy lights, day-night rearview mirror, padded sun visors, two-point front seatbelts, low-back reclining bucket seats, rear ashtray, dual C-pillar-mounted dome lights, dual coat hooks, sports steering wheel, driver's side remote mirror, side armrests, vinyl door panels with woodgrain accents, bright moldings on top of the doors and rocker panels plus hood and fender extension edges, wheel covers, 7.35x14 tires, protective side moldings, and front fender-mounted Javelin emblems.